rvidakovic/daa-choices-tools-test/README.md

 Each specification provides examples and detailed field descriptions to aid in implementation.

+## Participation & Next Steps
+If you’re already a DAA participant, these tools are available to you now in the U.S., Canada, and Argentina (no extra jurisdictional cost at this time).
+Future fees may apply.

+For integration questions, please contact [jamie@aboutads.info](mailto:jamie@aboutads.info)

 ## About the DAA and AdChoices
 The Digital Advertising Alliance (DAA) is a non-profit industry self-regulatory body backed by leading advertising trade associations.
 For over a decade, we've run the AdChoices program, which gives consumers transparency (clear notice) and control (easy-to-use tools) over interest-based advertising (IBA), which is sometimes called online behavioral advertising.